thekarannagpal/Sweetshop/README.md

 | **Admin** | `ishan` | `1234` |

 *Note: You may need to register this user first if the database is empty, or manually set `isAdmin: true` in the database if using a fresh install.*
+## My AI Usage
+For test creation and running

 ## 📂 Project Structure